dennisXZX/web-developer-notes/HTML.md

 DOCTYPEs are required for legacy reasons.
 When omitted, browsers tend to use a different rendering mode that is incompatible with some specifications.
 Including the DOCTYPE in a document ensures that the browser makes a best-effort attempt at following the relevant specifications.

+#### Difference between classes and IDs

+Most of us know that ID is unique while you can have multiple classes with the same name in a document.
+But there is a special feature for ID, which can act as an anchor.
+If you have a URL like dennisxiao.com#github, the browser will attempt to reach the section with an ID of 'github'.

 #### How to make a website accessible?

 Here are a few important things that need to be considered in making a website accessible.